-We are committed to maintaining a sustainable work environment with responsible employment practices - as a foundation for great performance and customer outcomes.
-We must act with integrity, always treating each other fairly and respectfully to achieve this.
-Any case of harassment, discrimination or improper use of authority is not tolerated.
+We are committed to maintaining a sustainable work environment with responsible employment practices - as a foundation for great performance and positive customer outcomes.
+To achieve this, we must act with integrity, treat each otherfairly and respectfully at all times.
+Any case of harassment, discrimination, or misuse of authority is not tolerated.

-Subprinciple 4.2: We seek to ensure diversity and inclusion
+Subprinciple 4.2: We seek to ensure diversity, equity, and inclusion

-We promote diversity and an inclusive culture in Danske Bank.
-Not only is it the right thing to do, but it is also business critical if we want to stay relevant to our customers, employees, shareholders and society in the future.
-A diverse culture is about inviting, welcoming and embracing multiple competencies and mindsets into our company to help us become more open and informed, and reflect the diversity of the societies we are part of.
-Essentially, an inclusive culture is about nurturing a sense of belonging in the workplace.
-When people belong, they are comfortable with expressing themselves openly, freely and in their own voice and feel empowered to make a difference.
-A diverse and inclusive culture will create equal opportunities for our employees and value for us as a workplace and a business.
-It will unlock the full potential of our employees, provide us with a competitive edge and help us become a sustainable corporate citizen for all our stakeholders.
+We promote diversity, equity, and inclusion in Danske Bank.
+Not only is this the right thing to do, but it is also business critical if we want to stay relevant to our customers, Employees, shareholders, and society.
+An inclusive culture welcomes and embraces a variety of competencies, mindsets, backgrounds, and sub-cultures, helping us become an open and informed community, while resonating and servicing the diversity of the societies we are part of.
+Existing sub-cultures across the Group enrich and bring diverse perspectives that reflect the diverse environment in which we operate.
+Essentially, an inclusive culture is about recognising diversity and nurturing a sense of belonging in the workplace.
+When people belong, they are comfortable with expressing themselves openly, freely, and in their own voice and feel empowered to make a difference.
+A diverse and inclusive culture creates equal opportunities for our Employees and value for us as a workplace and a business.
+It unlocks the full potential of our Employees, provides us with a competitive edge and helps us become a sustainable corporate citizen for all our stakeholders.